 The phenomenon that causes test error to be worse than training error is sometimes called overfitting (other names include selection bias, because the training data has been selected and so isn't exactly like the test data, and generalizing badly, because the classifier fails to generalize).
 It occurs because the classifier has been trained to perform well on the training dataset.
 The training dataset is not the same as the test dataset.
-First, it is quite likely smaller.
+First, it is guite likely smaller.
 Second, it might be biased through a variety of accidents.
 This means that small training error may have to do with quirks of the training dataset that don't occur in other sets of examples.
-It is quite possible that, in this case, the test error will be larger than the training set than on the test set.
+It is quite possible that, in this case, the test error will be larger than the training error.
+Generally, we expect classifiers to perform somewhat better on the training set than on the test set.
 Overfitting can result in a substantial difference between performance on the training set and performance on the test set.
 One consequence of overfitting is that classifiers should always be evaluated on test data.
 Doing this creates other problems, which we discuss in Section 5.1.3.